-With over 1,200 member families participating in our programs, the North Toronto Hockey Association has deep and important roots in our midtown district.
+With approximately 1300 families participating in our programs, the North Toronto Hockey Association has deep and important roots in our midtown district.
 Through sport, we celebrate the lessons of teamwork and leadership while reaching out to the rest of the city and beyond.

 Our mission is to provide the youth of our community with a safe, fun and inclusive environment in which to learn, play and compete in ice hockey while promoting community bonds and a life-long love of hockey and participation in sport.

 All of our programming is guided by the principles of integrity, inclusiveness, sportsmanship, honesty, respect, compassion, and fairness.

 Dear North Toronto Hockey Families,

 For the past 20 years, I have been involved in minor hockey as a volunteer in various capacities.
 The first 6 years I was coaching for other clubs, and then the past 14 years I have been with North Toronto as a GTHL coach, Board Member, General Manager, Vice-President and now President.
 Once I joined NT, I could feel the difference, I felt like I was at home.
 This is how we want everyone to feel when they join our club, whether you’re a player, coach, parent, convener, official or just a fan.
 We want you to feel like you are part of the family and for this to be “Your Home for Hockey”.

 Over the last 57 years, our hockey club has been woven into the cloth of the North Toronto community by providing hockey programming for players from 4-18 years old.
 We offer one of the most comprehensive programs available to minor hockey players anywhere in the country.
 None of this programming would be possible without the help of all of our amazing volunteers who work countless hours to make all of this happen.